gengstrand/clojure-news-feed/client/mobile/feed/README.md

 ## ParticipantApi

-CRUD for participants
+Swagger generated CRUD API for participants

 ## FriendApi

-CRUD for friends
+Swagger generated CRUD API for friends

 ## InboundApi

-CRUD for inbound (news feed items from your friends).
+Swagger generated CRUD API for inbound (news feed items from your friends).

 ## OutboundApi

-CRUD for outbound (your news feed items to your friends).
+Swagger generated CRUD API for outbound (your news feed items to your friends).

 ### Adding Languages